 - 1. Spin all kit components to get liquid to the bottom of tubes before use. - 2.
 Duplicate well assays are recommended for both standard and sample testing. - 3.
-In order to avoid marginal effects of plate incubation due to temperature differences, it is suggested that the ABC and TMB solutions be brought to room temperature (or 37° C if using option protocol) 30 min before use.
+In order to avoid marginal effects of plate incubation due to temperature differences, it is suggested that the ABC and TMB solutions be brought to room temperature 30 min before use. - 4.
+Recommended method for manual plate washing. - Emptying of wells on the plate: